haifgh/Docker-Apache/README.md

 Software require in your **BaseOS**

-1.Ansible
+1.Ansible.
-2.pyhon
+2.pyhon.
-3.Need to configure Ansible.cfg file and Inventroy file
+3.Need to configure Ansible.cfg file and Inventroy file.

 **Images of config file and Inventory file**